-A graduate student's academic standing is considered unsatisfactory if either of the following two outcomes occur:
+A graduate student's academic standing is considered unsatisfactory if any of the following outcomes occur:

 - The student earns a grade of F for a course.
 No grade of F may be counted toward a degree or certificate program. - The student earns a second grade of C+, C, or C- for a course.
 (D grades are not given to graduate students.)
 No more than one course in which the grade of C+, C, or C- is earned may be counted toward the degree or certificate.
-Graduate students receive no credits for courses in which a second or third grade of C+, C, or C- is earned.
+Graduate students receive no credits for courses in which a second or third grade of C+, C, or C- is earned. - The student's cumulative grade point average falls below 3.0 (on a 4.0 point scale). - The student fails to meet other academic and/or professional expectations as defined by individual departments and/or programs-for example, failing to display appropriate professional dispositions in a course/program or performing unsatisfactorily during an internship placement.